The NANA1807 Method | Iced Tea Preparation

 Refine the Taste Structure

-The tea then rests in a cool place for 5 to 7 hours .
-This step is not just a simple cooling, it is a phase of slow molecular transformation :
+The tea is then left to rest in a cool place for 5 to 7 hours .
+This step is not simply cooling; it is a phase of slow molecular transformation .

 -

-The tannins are partially deposited: the liqueur becomes softer and silkier
+The tannins partially settle: the liqueur becomes softer and silkier.

 -

-The bitterness recedes in favor of secondary floral or vegetal notes
+Bitterness recedes in favor of secondary floral or vegetal notes.

 -

-This maturation allows us to obtain a more stable , more digestible drink, with a better distribution of flavors and a natural sensory harmony .
+This maturation process results in a more stable , more digestible beverage, with a better distribution of flavors and a natural sensory harmony .

 During this refrigeration period, the cold allows: